 Let's do the math that subscription pricing is designed to obscure.

-With Superwhisper, you're spending $288 over three years for an app that runs a local AI model on your hardware.
+Superwhisper at $85 per year ($255 over three years) runs entirely locally on your hardware.
 No cloud servers.
 No API calls.
 The Whisper model sits on your SSD and uses your CPU/GPU to process audio.
 The subscription isn't paying for compute -- it's paying for the privilege of continuing to use software you've already downloaded.

-$8/month sounds cheap. $96/year feels like nothing.
-But three years from now you'll have spent $288 on an app that runs entirely on your machine.
-Meanwhile, a TAWK user paid $29 once and has the same core experience.
+$15/month sounds reasonable. $144/year feels manageable.
+But three years from now you'll have spent $432 on Wispr Flow.
+Meanwhile, a TAWK user paid $29 once for the same core experience -- Whisper-powered voice typing at your cursor.
 That's the math subscriptions hope you never run.

 What "Free" Actually Costs You